CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/OSLayer/Virtualization/BB_Anaikos.md

 ## Description
 <!-- General Description of the BB -->
-Workload and container orchestration for automotive High Performance Computing (HPC)
+Eclipse Ankaios provides workload and container orchestration for automotive High Performance Computing Software (HPCs).
+While it can be used for various fields of applications, it is developed from scratch for automotive use cases and provides a slim yet powerful solution to manage containerized applications.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->